Matter-Tech/metric-metadata-service/README.md

 The template showcases two distinct demo workflows:

-1. **Items** - Shows how cache is used for persistent storage, with Celery as a batching tool and asynchronous flow.
+1. **Metrics** - Shows how cache is used for persistent storage, with Celery as a batching tool and asynchronous flow.
 2. **Organizations** - Demonstrates the use of Databases via ORM.

 In the near future, we aim to implement this logic in Cookie Cutter.